New Working Time Act in a nutshell

 - hours of additional work and overtime;

-- accumulated flexitime working hours up to a maximum of 60 hours per a four-month reference period;
+- accumulated flexible working hours working hours up to a maximum of 60 hours per a four-month reference period;

 - monetary benefits based on law or agreement after these have been converted into time-based units.

-When employees use the time saved in the working time account as leave, they will be paid a regular salary to which they are entitled at the time the leave is taken.
+When employees use the time saved in the working time account as time off, they will be paid a regular salary to which they are entitled at the time the time off is taken.

 The accumulated hours saved into the working time account may not exceed 180 hours over the calendar year, nor may the total hours accumulated in the working time account exceed an amount equivalent to six months’ working hours.

-When transferring the items referred to in subsection 3 into the working time account, the terms applicable to these items on the basis of law or agreement concerning exchange for leave or maturing of the benefit are replaced with the terms of the working time account.
+When transferring the items referred to in subsection 3 into the working time account, the terms applicable to these items on the basis of law or agreement concerning exchange for time off or maturing of the benefit are replaced with the terms of the working time account.

-An employee shall be entitled to take at least two weeks of leave saved into the working time account per calendar year.
-When more than ten weeks of accumulated leave has been saved into the working time account, the employee shall be entitled to take at least one fifth of the accumulated leave per year.
-At the employee’s request, the employer shall give the leave within the following six months.
-If the employer determines the timing of the leave, the employee shall be entitled to exchange the leave for a monetary compensation.
+An employee shall be entitled to take at least two weeks of time off saved into the working time account per calendar year.
+When more than ten weeks of accumulated time off has been saved into the working time account, the employee shall be entitled to take at least one fifth of the accumulated time off per year.
+At the employee’s request, the employer shall give the time off within the following six months.
+If the employer determines the placement of the time off, the employee shall be entitled to exchange the time off for a monetary compensation.

 A statutory working time account is optional in situations where the collective agreement binding on the employer contains provisions on a working time account.
 The arrangement referred to in the collective agreement shall be governed exclusively by the relevant provisions of the collective agreement, and the statutory working time account shall be governed exclusively by the provisions of the Working Time Act.